The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvlthreesection{SVD half-shell storage} \editor{Antonio} After its completion, the first SVD half-shell had to be removed from the ladder mount table and stored safely in order to assemble the second half-shell.
 In addition, between the completion of both halves and the full VXD assembly, the commissioning of the detector had to be performed.
 For this purpose, two similar movable tables and two so called ``pick-up tools'' were used to store the two SVD half-shells.

-Two 1 mm CFRP outer covers are designed to surround the two SVD half-shells, to protect the whole VerteX Detector once it is fully assembled.
+Two 1 mm CFRP outer covers are designed to surround the two SVD half-shells, to protect the whole VerteX Detector (VXD) once it is fully assembled.
 Once an SVD half-shell is complete, the first step before dismounting it from the ladder mount table is the installation of the outer cover.
 On the inner surface of each cover, an optical fiber temperature sensor, similar to the one described in Section~\ref{sec:temp_mon}, is attached.
-The outer cover is placed on top of the SVD half-shell, taper pins of 2.5~mm diameter are inserted in the corresponding holes to perfectly align the end-flange and the outer cover.
-Then M4 screws are used to fix the cover to the end-flange.
-Taper pins are then extracted from their location.
+The outer cover is placed on top of the SVD half-shell and taper pins of 2.5~mm diameter are inserted in the corresponding holes to accurately align the end-flange and the outer cover.
+Screws are then used to fix the cover to the end-flange.
+Taper pins are finally extracted from their location.

 The pick-up tool structure is shown in Figure~\ref{fig:C3_pick-up_tool}.
 It is positioned on a storage table equipped with wheels, most of it is made of aluminum, on the two side supports two rails with braking mechanisms are mounted, on which the tool can slide toward the SVD half-shell.
 The side supports are also equipped with six ball plungers that allow the movement of the whole tool between the tables.
 The storage table is brought beside the ladder mount table and raised up so that the surfaces of the two tables are at the same height.
 The whole pick-up tool structure is moved on the ball plungers and fixed on the ladder mount table, then the pick-up tool approaches the SVD half-shell until the two curved ends of the tool engage the SVD end-flanges on both sides.
 The SVD half-shell is fixed to the pick-up tool, then all cables are fixed to some supports installed on the pick-up tool, and finally the SVD is released from the support of the ladder mount table.
 Once the SVD half-shell is fully detached from the ladder mount table, the pick-up tool is moved back on the storage table, where it is fixed with screws.
 In the bottom part of the table, two containers are placed to store the cables.
 In order to protect the inner part of the SVD half-shell, which is exposed at this point, a protection cover is installed on the side.
 The table was stored into a box and constantly flushed with dry air until the commissioning started.